Soft & fluffy Vegan Pumpkin Donuts, baked to perfection and then rolled in copious amounts of sugar. So easy to make & no mixer required!

-- Pour the liquid into the dry ingredients and stir to combine.
+- Pour the liquid mixture into the dry ingredients and stir to combine.
 Don't over stir.
-Just enough that everything is combined and you can't see any dry four.
+Just enough that everything is combined and you can't see any dry flour.

 - Bake for 13 - 15 minutes or until a tooth pick comes out clean.